zzzhacker/Ford-text-classfication/README.md

 ![Image](https://iq.opengenus.org/content/images/2019/11/data-science-bayes-theorem--2---1-.jpg)
 *Bayes Theorem [Source](https://iq.opengenus.org/text-classification-naive-bayes/)*

-## In this repositery we are building a simple text classcification model with Naive Bayes from scratch and also writing a blog to understand the concepts behind the Naive Bayes.
+## In this repositery we are building a simple text classcification model with Naive Bayes algorithm from scratch and also writing a blog to understand the concepts behind the Naive Bayes.

 - We are using the [Ford Sentence Classifiaction Dataset](https://www.kaggle.com/datasets/gaveshjain/ford-sentence-classifiaction-dataset) from Kaggle.
 - We will understand which Bayes Theorem and Naive Bayes assumptions.